Best remineralizing gum in 2026: 7 picks ranked by ingredient honesty

 Skip to what matters: EU buyers go Minvelle or Enamio.
 US buyers go Underbrush.
 Budget and vegan: Baumkau.
 Fluoride preference: Dentagum.
 Xylitol-only: Nathan & Sons.

-★ 4.7 / 5 · 150+ verified Minvelle customer reviews · Ships to EU + 45 international markets · 30-day money-back guarantee
+★ 4.7 / 5 · 150+ Minvelle customer reviews · Ships to EU + 45 international markets · 30-day money-back guarantee

 What's new in 2026